 This course is designed for students who have excelled in the sciences and are interested focusing on careers in the life sciences.
 The pace of the course is rapid and will cover extensive topics in biochemistry, genetics, cell differentiation, physiology, ecology and embryology.
 Laboratory experiences and outside readings are among the components of the course.
-AP Biology students are expected to attend three scheduled Saturday Study Sessions to prepare for Advanced Placement Examination.
 Students are required to take the Advanced Placement Examination in May, which will offer them college credit or placement at cooperating institutions.
-College Accelerated Program (CAP) credit is available.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).

-BIOLOGY I HONORS Grades: 9, 10
+BIOLOGY HONORS Grades: 9, 10